 The names of roads, towns, buildings and clubs surround us with stories.
 In some places, governments try to have power and control over public spaces and media.
 According to democracy public spaces should not be controlled or censored, they should be shaped through public discourse, popular opinion and competitive politics.

 When reading about Egerton Ryerson on the government funded website Historica Canada, the fact that the Ryerson University of Toronto, Ontario has been called to be renamed by activists is mentioned in the first paragraph.
-Egerton Ryerson was born in 1803 in upper Canada and was a methodist minister who is known as one of the founders of the public education system in Ontario.
-Students and activists have called for renaming of the school due to Ryerson’s involvement in the development of the residential school system.
+Egerton Ryerson was born in 1803 in upper Canada and was one of the founders of the public education system in Ontario.
+Students and activists have called for renaming of the school due to Ryerson’s involvement in the development of residential schools.
 Does Carleton’s University’s name face a similar threat?

 Carleton lived over 200 years ago, yet his name still appears in hundreds of books, schools, towns and parks all across the country.
 Despite controversial history of Guy Carleton, CU stands as strong and proud institution, while bearing the name of someone who participated in causing great and inhumane suffering.
 The truth is, not everyone knows where CU got its name.
 Perhaps this means CU should make a Guy Carleton history project to show students the history behind the name they wear.

 As time passes the places and institutions named after Carleton will bring new legacies and memories to his name.
 For most students the name Carleton does not represent a British soldier, it represents passionate professors, classmates and friends.